Sydney Youth Jazz Orchestra

 SYJO’s non-profit status allows it to fundraise and seek support through grants and donations in order to provide programs for its members.
 These include regional touring grants, artist in residence programs, support for young composers and scholarship programs for assisting young musicians to access excellent jazz education opportunities and to later establish viable careers as professional performers as alumni of the SYJO program.

 The SYJO conductor and musical director is Saul Richardson, B.Ed (hons), MACE .
 Saul is well known internationally as one of Australia’s most successful jazz educators.
-He is an experienced big band conductor, electric guitarist, adjudicator, clinician and is a lecturer in the Jazz Department at the Sydney Conservatorium of Music, and a PhD student at the University of Sydney.
+He is an experienced big band conductor, electric guitarist, adjudicator, clinician former lecturer in the Jazz Department at the Sydney Conservatorium of Music, and a PhD student at the University of Sydney.